 Day 9 - Georgia: Gori, Chiatura and Kutaisi

 We will leave Tbilisi early in the morning and head westwards to Kutaisi, Georgia’s juridical capital.

 We'll break the long journey twice to visit the notorious city of Gori, the birthplace of Stalin, and the surreal mining town of Chiatura, a steampunk city famous for his extensive network of rickety but still functioning cable cars from the 50s.

-Once in Kutaisi, needles to say, we’ll focus our visit on both the Soviet architectural and monumental heritage and the most authentic aspects of the city, such as the extremely photogenic central bazaar.
+Once in Kutaisi, needles to say, we’ll focus our visit on both the Soviet architectural-monumental heritage and the traditional facets of the city, such as the extremely photogenic central bazaar.

 We’ll then move on to the former Soviet resort town of Tskaltubo for the night.

 Day 10 - Georgia-Abkhazia: Tskaltubo, Tkvarcheli and Sukhumi

 In the morning we’ll visit Tskaltubo’s architecturally grandiose Soviet Sanatoriums and meet the unwilling dwellers inhabiting them: the internally displaced refugees (IDPs) who escaped the secessionist territory of Abkhazia during the dark days of blood and war that followed the tragic disintegration of the Soviet Union.